 In general, conventional spatial multiplexing includes multiple spatially separated transmitter/receiver antennas, and the interchannel crosstalk can be reduced by using MIMO signal processing.
-In comparison, OAM multiplexing employs a pair of transmitter and receiver, and the modal orthogonality among the OAM beams enables little inter-channel crosstalk and efficient (de)multiplexing without signal processing109,110,129.
-A recent work demonstrated the combining of both these two spatial multiplexing techniques to further enhance the system capacity.
-A 16-Gbit/s mm-wave communication link at 28 GHz using OAM multiplexing combined with conventional spatial multiplexing was demonstrated over a distance of 1.8 meter in the laboratory.
-Fig. 40 illustrates the combined system configuration containing $2 \times 2$ antenna apertures.
-Specifically, each transmitter aperture transmits 2 coaxial OAM beams l = +1 and l = +3, with each carrying a 4-Gbit/s data stream.
-A $2 \times 2$ MIMO-based signal processing was used at the receiver to reduce the inter-channel crosstalk.
-Figs. 41(a, b) show the comparison of the BER performance without and with the MIMO equalization processing.
+In comparison, OAM multiplexing employs a pair of transmitter and receiver, and the modal orthogonality among the OAM beams enables little inter-channel crosstalk and efficient (de)multiplexing without signal processing.108,109,128 A recent work demonstrated the combining of both these two spatial multiplexing techniques to further enhance the system capacity.
+A 16-Gbit/s mm-wave communication link at 28 GHz using OAM multiplexing combined with conventional spatial multiplexing was demonstrated over a distance of 1.8 m in the laboratory.
+Figure 40 illustrates the combined system configuration containing $2 \times 2$ antenna apertures.
+Specifically, each transmitter aperture transmits two coaxial OAM beams l = +1 and l = +3, with each carrying a 4-Gbit/s data stream.
+A 2 $\times$ 2 MIMO-based signal processing was used at the receiver to reduce the inter-channel crosstalk.
+Figures 41(a) and 41(b) show the comparison of the BER performance without and with the MIMO equalization processing.
 The measured BER curves dropped down and reached below the FEC limit after the MIMO processing.